splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Match metadata
 ------------------------------------------------------------

-When a search term that you typed also matches metric metadata (such as a dimension name or a property value), that match will be shown under the metric name with a grey outline.
+When a search term that you typed also matches metric metadata (such as a dimension name or a property value), that match is shown under the metric name with a grey outline.
 Select the match, or the (+) icon, to add it to your search as a filter.
 To exclude the metadata from your search results, select the (-) icon.

 .. _finding-more-results:

 Increase search results
 ------------------------------------------------------------

-If your search did not match any metrics, change the query or remove a filter.
+If your search didn't match any metrics, change the query or remove a filter.
 Shorter search terms (like ``util``) are likely to match more results than longer terms (like ``utilization``).
 If you don't see any results using a long search term, try shortening it to a prefix or separating it into a few smaller terms.
 For example, break ``NumRequests`` into ``num requests``.

 You can also uncheck :guilabel:`Active metrics only` to include inactive metrics that are no longer actively sending data to Infrastructure Monitoring in your search.
 (By default, the Metric Finder will only look for metrics that are actively sending data.)
 If this control is unchecked, the time series count shown when you hover over a metric name will include matching inactive time series as well as active time series.